Not Much Blues in Latin Music

 Then I remembered one of my first favorite Salsa songs; one of a handful of songs which made me want to follow Salsa music as my definite favorite genre when I was about 12 years old.
 Raphy Leavitt’s “La Cuna Blanca” is a beautiful song which tells the true story of the loss of La Selecta trumpeter Luis Maysonet in a car accident in which Raphy was also seriously injured (notice Raphy Leavitt’s bruised face in the ”Jibaro Soy” album cover photo below).
 During Leavitt’s long comatose hospitalization following the accident, he had the vision which inspired “La Cuna Blanca”, which was included in the excellent album “Jibaro Soy”.
 You can read more about this song in Raphy Leavitt’s Wiki HERE.

-The last song i can recall in Salsa which deals with the loss of a loved one is Tite Curet Alonso’s “Estampa Marina”, included in Cheo Feliciano’s album “Estampas”.
-This a another superbly written song by Tite, but because its based on fiction, it doesn’t carry the same emotion as “Amor y Control” and “La Cuna Blanca”.
-However, the addition of a child’s voice saying goodbye for the last time to his father as he heads out to sea, adds an extra element of realism to the song.
-Needless to say, its masterfully interpreted by Feliciano.
+The last song I can recall in Salsa which deals with the loss of a loved one is Tite Curet Alonso’s “Estampa Marina”, included in Cheo Feliciano’s album “Estampas”.
+This is another superbly written song by Tite, but because it’s based on fiction, it doesn’t carry the same emotion as “Amor y Control” and “La Cuna Blanca”.
+However, the addition of a child’s voice saying goodbye for the last time to his father as he heads out to sea adds an extra element of realism to the song.
+Needless to say, it’s masterfully interpreted by Cheo Feliciano.

 There are no Blues in Latin Jazz